makortel/cmssw/HeterogeneousCore/CUDACore/README.md

 }

-// Called after the asynchronous work has finished void IsolatedProducerCUDA::produce(edm::Event& iEvent, edm::EventSetup& iSetup) {
+// Called after the asynchronous work has finished void IsolatedProducerCUDA::produce(edm::Event& iEvent, edm::EventSetup const& iSetup) {
   // Real life is likely more complex than this simple example.
 Here
   // getResult() returns some data in CPU memory that is passed
   // directly to the OutputData constructor.